-Kandrian was to be our first stop and we discussed together our plan to fly down by helicopter to the main Health Centre.
-Joining the team were local PHA representatives; Hellen Baule (Midwife) and Mark Gori (Logistics) alongside myself (Jack, the Program Manager for WNB), Dr Charlene James and Anne Paulsen, our resident media and communications officer.
+Kandrian was to be our first stop and we discussed together our plan to fly down via helicopter to the main Health Centre.
+Joining the team were local PHA representatives; Hellen Baule (Midwife) and Mark Gori (Logistics) alongside myself (Jack, Program Manager), Dr Charlene James and Anne Paulsen, our resident media and communications officer.
 The benefit of flying directly to these remote health centres is enormous.
-Along with being able to stop along the way to conduct scoping activities and community awareness, ADI is capable of delivering important vaccines to other remote locations along the way that would otherwise miss out due to a lack of cold chain transportation.
+Along with being able to stop along the way to conduct scoping activities and community awareness, ADI is capable of delivering important vaccines to other remote locations that would otherwise miss out due to a lack of cold chain transportation.

-Having stopped in Aka, a hillside village en route to Kandrian, to conduct our facilities reporting and spread community awareness about the COVID-19 pandemic currently afflicting more developed parts of our globe, we arrived in Kandrian – a small village and health centre where we lived with local health staff.
-The team in Kandrian were fantastic and, after erecting a makeshift ‘clinic’ under a mango tree, ADI managed to see over 150 patients in just one day!
+Having stopped in Aka, a hillside village en route to Kandrian, to conduct our facilities surveying and issue community awareness education regarding the COVID-19 pandemic currently afflicting more developed parts of our globe, we arrived in Kandrian.
+A beautiful coastal town surrounded by lonely islets and modest infrastructure.
+The health workers in Kandrian were fantastic and, after erecting a makeshift ‘clinic’ under a mango tree, ADI managed to see over 200 patients in just one day!

-The next morning we packed up again and set out for Pililo health centre, located on an island just half an hour from Wako.
-Thankfully the sea was calm again and we were able to enjoy looking out over the jungle upon the reef to our right and the seemingly endless Solomon Sea to our left.
+The next morning, we packed up again and set out for Pililo health centre, located on an island just half an hour from Wako.
+Thankfully the sea was calm, and we were able to enjoy looking out over the jungle straddling the reef to our right and the seemingly endless Solomon Sea to our left.
 Pililo was a unique place, perched high on a hill overlooking the sea.
 The health centre here was run by the catholic church.
-The only way villagers could access other health services was by boat.
-So if they have no fuel, there could be no further treatment.
+The only way villagers could access health services was by boat.
+So if they have no fuel, there could be no treatment.

-We stayed in Pililo overnight and booked our helicopter to meet us the next morning, just after the schools had gone back to class.
-Standing out on the paddock we could hear the approaching helicopter… but then we also began to hear other noises.
+We journeyed back to Wako to stay overnight and called our partners at Niugini Helicopters to meet us the next morning, just after the schools had gone back to class.
+Standing out on the soccer oval we could hear the approaching helicopter… but then we also began to hear other noises.
 The sound of many feet running towards us!
 Turning around we saw all the kids running out of school laughing and giggling to greet the ‘balus’ (Tok Pisin for basically anything in the air).
 It seemed that school was out for the day – and the teachers weren’t too happy.
-However as ADI managed to deliver 17 boxes of essential medicines, I think the nursing staff were and we left of very good terms with the community of Pililo and promises to return.
+However, as ADI managed to deliver 17 boxes of essential medicines during our pick up, the nursing staff were ecstatic and we look forward to returning to the beautiful south coast as soon as possible. .

-Kindest regards from the potholed roads of West New Britain
+Kindest regards from the potholed roads of West New Britain, Jack